vmware/terraform-provider-avi/website/docs/d/avi_siteversion.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `datetime` - This field represents the creation time of the federateddiff.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `name` - Name of the site.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `prev_target_version` - Previous targer version for a site.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `replication_state` - Replication state for a site.
 Enum options - REPLICATION_STATE_FASTFORWARD, REPLICATION_STATE_FORCESYNC, REPLICATION_STATE_STREAMING, REPLICATION_STATE_SUSPENDED, REPLICATION_STATE_INIT, REPLICATION_STATE_WAIT, REPLICATION_STATE_NOT_APPLICABLE.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `site_id` - Cluster uuid of the site.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `target_timeline` - Target timeline of the site.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `target_version` - Target version of the site.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `tenant_ref` - Tenant that this object belongs to.
 It is a reference to an object of type tenant.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `timeline` - Timeline of the site.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `uuid` - Uuid of the siteversion object.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `version` - Version of the site.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `version_type` - Type of message for which version is maintained.
 Enum options - CONFIG_VERSION, HEALTH_STATUS_VERSION.
 Field introduced in 20.1.1.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.